MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/using-the-kernel-stack.md

 Running out of kernel stack space causes a fatal system error.
 Therefore, it is better for a driver to [allocate system-space memory](allocating-system-space-memory.md) than to run out of kernel stack space.
 However, nonpaged pool is also a limited system resource.

-Drivers of devices that use DMA can buffer data to be transferred, if necessary, either by calling [**ExAllocatePoolWithTag**](https://msdn.microsoft.com/library/windows/hardware/ff544520) for a **NonPagedPool**-type buffer or, for some drivers, by using common-buffer DMA.
-For more information, see [Using Common-Buffer System DMA](using-common-buffer-system-dma.md) and [Using Common-Buffer Bus-Master DMA](using-common-buffer-bus-master-dma.md).

 Generally, the kernel-mode stack residents in memory, however it can occasionally be paged out if the thread enters a wait state that specifies user mode.
 See [**KeSetKernelStackSwapEnable**](https://msdn.microsoft.com/en-us/library/windows/hardware/ff553262.aspx) for more information on temporarily disable kernel stack paging for the current thread.
-It is not recommended to disable kernel stack paging globally, but if you want to do so during a debugging session, see debugger document at [Disable paging of kernel stacks](https://msdn.microsoft.com/library/windows/hardware/ff541920)
+For performance reason it is not recommended to disable kernel stack paging globally, but if you want to do so during a debugging session, see debugger document at [Disable paging of kernel stacks](https://msdn.microsoft.com/library/windows/hardware/ff541920)

+Because kernel stack might be paged out, please be cautious about passing stack-based buffer (i.e. local variables) to DMA or any routine that runs at DISPATCH_LEVEL or above.